Ellpeck/ObsidianSimpleTimeTracker/README.md

 # 🛣️ Roadmap
 Super Simple Time Tracker is still in its early stages!
 There are a lot of plans for it, including:
 - A setting to link segments to corresponding daily notes automatically
-- A neat interface to edit previous segments' names and time stamps
 - A fancier Start and End button

 # 🙏 Acknowledgements